DFE-Digital/early-careers-framework/docs/source/index.html.md

 When non-breaking updates (sometimes referred to as backwards compatible updates) are made, the API will not be re-versioned.
 An example of a non-breaking change would be the introduction of a new attribute without removing an existing attribute.

 Summaries of all API updates can be found in the [API release notes](/api-reference/release-notes).

-All API requests are available in JSON and CSV formats.